 5. Men, Stressing Out is Bad for Your Body

 Stress can create a nasty spiral when it comes to your health and fertility.
 Many different parts of your life can cause you stress from work and finances to your relationships with friends and family.
 That stress, unfortunately, can have a negative effect on your fertility.
 Studies show that psychological stress can lower sperm concentration, appearance, and chance of fertilizing an egg.

 Some good ways to deal with stress also help with some of the other behaviors on this list.
 Caffeine actually increases stress, so cutting back on your regular intake can reduce the effects of caffeine on your sperm and lower stress.
 Physical activity also helps reduce stress, so when you’re getting off the couch, you may also be bringing your stress level down.

-These common activities may negatively affect your ability to conceive, but now that you know, you can take steps to avoid them and minimize their impact.
-Talk to your doctor about other lifestyle changes you can make to naturally improve fertility.
-If you want more tips or information about improving fertility, follow us on Facebook and Twitter, or sign up for our newsletter below.
+These common activities may negatively affect your ability to conceive.
+Now that you know, you can take steps to avoid them and minimize their impact.